-It is unknown whether additional trainings were conducted throughout 2020.
+No additional trainings were conducted throughout 2020, and there is no additional information for 2021.

 In addition, OFPRA staff is trained on issues related to testimonies recounting painful events during the interview process.
 It is particularly important as the lack of sensitive approaches to vulnerable applicants has had further negative consequences.
 For instance, it means that no special precautions are taken in the formulation of a negative answer.
 According to a social worker from Forum réfugiés - Cosi, for instance, some negative decisions mention the fact that the claimant had shown no emotion when recalling the rape she had been subjected to or that the claimant seemed distant from the recollection of the abuses she was describing.
 Asylum seekers can be extremely hurt when they see such comments in the summary of their interviews.